ovestokke/bootstrap-client/windows/README.md

 ## Architecture

-See [SCRIPTS-STATUS.md](SCRIPTS-STATUS.md) for detailed information about active vs deprecated scripts and migration guide from v1.x to v2.0.

 **Key improvements in v2.0:**
 - **Modular design** - Each script has a single, clear purpose
 - **Flexibility** - Run only what you need, when you need it